La Ferté Macé: In the Middle Ages

-The Château de la Ferté-Macé was built in the first half of the 11th century, on a feudal clod.
-Geoffrey is the first lord.
-He certainly built this fortress on the order of the Duke of Normandy.
+The Château de la Ferté-Macé was built in the first half of the 11th century on a feudal clod.
+Geoffrey was the first lord and built this fortress on the order of the Duke of Normandy.

-Mathieu (or Macé),who is said to have given his name to the city, was a companion of William the Conqueror in Hastings in 1066; he was one of the first lords of Ferté-Macé.
+Mathieu (or Macé), who is said to have given his name to the city, was a companion of William the Conqueror in Hastings in 1066; he was one of the first lords of Ferté-Macé.

-The fortress, gradually becoming populated by the inhabitants' search for stately protection, serves as a link to the fortified belt protecting the Duchy of Normandy from the thirsts for conquest of its powerful neighbours, the King of France and the Duke of Anjou.
+The fortress gradually became populated by the inhabitants' search for stately protection.
+It served as a link to the fortified belt protecting the Duchy of Normandy from the potential conquest of its powerful neighbours, the King of France and the Duke of Anjou.
 With the integration of the Anglo-Norman domain with Anjou, the Plantagenet empire was further strengthened against the King of France.

 In 1205, with the conquest of Normandy by King Philippe-Augustus and his attachment to the Kingdom of France, Ferté-Macé became a royal barony.
 Guillaume de la Ferté, son of Mathieu (another Mathieu) and Gondrède, who had opposed Philippe-Augusteat the time, abandoned his barony and left to join Jean sans Terre in England.
 The lord of ferté thus becomes the King of France, who entrusts the barony sometimes to a supporter of the Crown, sometimes to a lord administrator of another domain in the name of the King.

-In 1386, a criminal trial in Falaise sentenced to death a special assassin: a pig who had eaten the infant of the mason Souvet in the village.
-This was common in the Middle Ages, where several excommunications of murderous pigs were reported for the city of Rouen alone and their hanging for similar reasons.
+In 1386, a criminal trial in Falaise sentenced to death a pig who had eaten the infant of the mason Souvet in the village.
+Such excommunications of murderous pigs was common in the Middle Ages.
+Several instances were reported by the city of Rouen alone and their hanging for similar reasons.

-In the 15th century, the castle was destroyed.
+In the 15th century the castle was destroyed.
 There is only a large square, located in height on the feudal clod; originally called the "Castle Square", it was recently renamed Neustadt-am-Rübenberge square in honour of the German town of Neustadt am Rübenberge, which was twinned with La Ferté-Macé.

 Only the bell tower of the Romanesque church, adjoining the great Church of Our Lady, is preserved from medieval times.

-Ferté-Macé survived until the 18th century as a small town of a good thousand inhabitants, living in handicrafts and local trade.
+Ferté-Macé survived until the 18th century as a small town of around one thousand inhabitants, living in handicrafts and local trade.
 This craft, already in the form of home weaving, was a precursor to the following century when the city became a major textile centre.